Meet Our Professional Staff

 Office and Communications Manager

-Grace Kellar-Long is originally from St. Paul, Minnesota and moved to Maine to attend Bowdoin College.
-She graduated with a B.A. in Theater and completed a performance honors project adapting and directing a science fiction play.
-She has assistant stage managed productions at Portland Stage and in Minneapolis and was the Production Office Assistant for the 2022 NHL Winter Classic.
-She has also worked as a math and reading tutor for elementary school students.
-Grace is passionate about forming intentional communities and is excited to work at TBE!
+Grace Kellar-Long is originally from St. Paul, Minnesota, and moved to Maine to attend Bowdoin College.
+She graduated with a BA in theater and completed a performance honors project adapting and directing a science fiction play.
+She has been an assistant stage manager for productions at Portland Stage and in Minneapolis; she was the production office assistant for the 2022 NHL Winter Classic and has been a math and reading tutor for elementary school students.
+Grace is passionate about forming intentional communities and brings that passion to her work at Temple Beth El.
 In her free time, she likes to read science fiction, knit, listen to podcasts, sing with the Oratorio Chorale, and go for runs.
-Grace lives in Portland with her partner Rebecca and her favorite food is pesto.
+Grace lives in Portland with her partner Rebecca and their dog.
+Her favorite food is pesto.

 Email Grace Email Grace